ChristophSchmidl/web-security/assignment-5/README.md

 	* Level 8

-		* No idea so far.
-Seems like i have to change the referer.
+		* Change the referer to localhost
+		* Solution: YTQzMzI5MWRl

 	* Level 9